pivotal-cf/bookbinder/README.md

 ### CI Technical Details

-CIBorg can be used to stand up an AWS box running jenkins.
+[Ciborg](https://github.com/pivotal/ciborg) can be used to set up an AWS box running Jenkins.

 The following Jenkins plugins are necessary: